aimee-mcneil-melville/ToDo-Full-Stack/README.md

 You may decide at this point to reset the database by running `npm run db-reset`.
 This script will delete and recreate your `server/db/dev.sqlite3` database file and run the migrations and seeds.

 Users should now be able to register!
-Navigate back to [localhost:3000](http://localhost:3000) and try it - verify that new user registrations are saving a hash of the password to the database.
+Navigate back to [localhost:3000](http://localhost:3000) and try it - verify that new user registrations are saving a hash of the password to the database and not their clear-text password.

 Now is a good time to commit your changes and swap driver/navigator.